 Stuck on an overcrowded train to work at 6am, with your neighbour's umbrella dripping on your newspaper, do you ever think 'I can't wait to stop working?'
 Do you ever daydream about lie-ins, long holidays and neglected hobbies?

-Seven tips to whip your pension into shape
+Here are eight tips to whip your pension into shape:

 Did you know that when you put money in a personal pension the taxman chips in too?